JazzyServices/jazzy/built_ins/README.md

 However, with this power comes some responsibility.
 > Just because you *can* do it,
 > doesn't mean you *should* do it.

+Some of the examples in this document contain some very funky, but legal, Python syntax.
+The reader is warned *not to try this at ~~home~~ work*